sourcegraph/handbook/content/departments/talent/process/headcount_changes.md

 Once the form has been received, the Recruiter will tag Finance, VP Talent, and Department Head in [Responses: HC Change Form](https://docs.google.com/spreadsheets/d/1Dpf6aDw1ESJRYroJz6-ZtaACJxwjEu4my_xeYuB3a7E/edit#gid=790175108) tab.

 Once approved, the Recruiter will make the necessary changes in Greenhouse.
+However, the Recruiter will **not** change the Quarter start date (board plan) or Start date (board plan)